by Dale S. Ryan and Jeff VanVonderen

 1] Martin Luther, On the Babylonian Captivity of the Church

-Dale Ryan is an Associate Professor of Recovery Ministry at Fuller Theological Seminary and director of the Fuller Institute for Recovery Ministry.
-Jeff VanVonderen is a professional jeffvanvonderen .
+Dale Ryan is an Associate Professor of Recovery Ministry at Fuller Theological Seminary..
+Jeff VanVonderen is a professional interventionist.
+See: www.jeffvanvonderen.com .